Elite-Modding-Team/TinkersAntique/README.md

 ## Licenses

-Code, textures and binaries of the original mod are licensed under the [MIT License](https://tldrlegal.com/license/mit-license).
+Code, textures and binaries of the original mod (Tinkers' Construct) are licensed under the [MIT License](https://tldrlegal.com/license/mit-license).
-Code, textures and binaries of new changes in this fork are licensed under the [LGPLv3 License](https://www.tldrlegal.com/license/gnu-lesser-general-public-license-v3-lgpl-3).
+Code, textures and binaries of new changes in this fork (Tinkers' Antique) are licensed under the [LGPLv3 License](https://www.tldrlegal.com/license/gnu-lesser-general-public-license-v3-lgpl-3).

 You are allowed to use the mod in your modpack.
-Any modpack which uses Tinkers' Construct takes **full** responsibility for user support queries.
+Any modpack which uses Tinkers' Antique takes **full** responsibility for user support queries.
 For anyone else, we only support official builds from the main CI server, not custom-built jars.
-We also do not take bug reports for outdated builds of Minecraft.
+We also do not take bug reports for other builds of Minecraft than 1.12.2.

 Any alternate licenses are noted where appropriate.